TaleLearnCode/DesignDevelopServerlessEventDrivenMicroserviceSolution/Workshop/readme.md

 - PostMan; [available here](https://www.postman.com/downloads/)
 - SendGrid account; [available here](https://signup.sendgrid.com/)

 > **Note:** Please understand that we cannot spend time setting up your machine and getting subscriptions as the workshop has too much material to spend time on these tasks.
-Please try to arrive for thw orkshop with a machine, Azure subscription, and GitHub account that you can use from the venue WiFi.
+Please arrive for the workshop with a device, Azure subscription, and GitHub account that you can use from the venue WiFi.

 Join us for this immersive workshop and unlock the potential of serverless event-driven microservices on Azure.
 By the end of the day, you will have the confidence and expertise to build scalable and event-driven solutions that can revolutionize the way you approach modern application development.

 ## Scenario
-Building Bricks, a company specializing in the retain of LEGO products, intends to establish a robust and efficient ecommerce system to enhance their online presence, improve customer experience, and increase sales revenue.
-Your company has been hired to build this solution for them and your team is responsible for the backend components.
+Building Bricks, a company specializing in the retention of LEGO products, intends to establish a robust and efficient e-commerce system to enhance its online presence, improve customer experience, and increase sales revenue.
+Your company has been hired to build this solution for them, and your team is responsible for the backend components.

-In the process of building the backend, you will build the following microservices:
+In the process of building the backend, you will create the following microservices:

 - **Product Management:** Responsible for managing product information.
 - **Order Management:** Handles order placement and processing.